Release Labels

 are displayed in a second column on the right side to make it easier to see.
 You can also unselect revisions from this section.

+AutoRABIT now supports selective deployments directly from pre-prepared artifacts, allowing developers to deploy specific components without additional Git operations.
+This approach improves deployment efficiency by reducing time and minimizing the risk of errors typically associated with manual Git processes.
+By enabling artifact-based component selection, AutoRABIT streamlines selective deployments, making production releases faster, more reliable, and enhancing the overall release management process.
+Read the Knowledge Article: Selective Deployments Using Pre-Prepared Artifacts for more information.
 Important Note: If you choose just one revision while creating a new Release Label, a notification message asks you to select at least two revisions.
 You can choose the Single Revision option directly from the dropdown on the New Merge screen to perform a merge using only one revision.
-This helps in avoiding the creation of needless release labels.
+This helps avoid the creation of unnecessary release labels.\

 Click